icyleaf/totem/README.md

 Totem has following features:

-- Load and parse a configuration file or string in JSON, YAML, dotenv formats.
+- Reading from JSON, YAML, dotenv formats config files or raw string.
 - Reading from environment variables.
+- Reading from remote key-value store systems(redis/etcd).
 - Provide a mechanism to set default values for your different configuration options.
 - Provide an alias system to easily rename parameters without breaking existing code.
 - Write configuration to file with JSON, YAML formats.

-And we keep it minimize and require what you want with adapter! **No more dependenices what you do not need**.
+And we keep it minimize and require what you want with adapter and remote provider! **No more dependenices what you do not need**.
 Only JSON and YAML adapters were auto requires.

 Uses the following precedence order.
 Each item takes precedence over the item below it: